element-hq/riot-android/docs/notifications.md

 #### background sync disabled
 If disabled, the push server sends a GCM notification to the app containing metadata about the message (room id, event id).
-If the [Keep detailed notifications](#background-synchronisation--delay-between-two-sync-requests-only-in-fallback-mode) setting is enabled, the **event content** is also sent through GCM so that the application can display a full detailed notification directly from GCM data.
+If the [Keep detailed notifications](#background-synchronisation--keep-detailed-notifications-only-in-gcm) setting is enabled, the **event content** is also sent through GCM so that the application can display a full detailed notification directly from GCM data.

 <ins>PRO</ins>: network and battery efficient.

-<ins>CON</ins>: contents of events in non encrypted room go through GCM if [Keep detailed notifications](#background-synchronisation--delay-between-two-sync-requests-only-in-fallback-mode) is enabled.
-Else, the displayed notification is poor (ex: "RoomA: 1 message").
+<ins>CON</ins>: contents of events in non encrypted room go through GCM if [Keep detailed notifications](#background-synchronisation--keep-detailed-notifications-only-in-gcm) is enabled.
+Else, the displayed notification is limited (ex: "RoomA: 1 message").

 ### Fallback mode